U1.25 — Phases of the Employment Cycle

 Why this must be handled carefully:

-- redundancy must be genuine and justified
+- retrenchment must be genuine and justified

 - poor handling can lead to unfair dismissal claims